opengeospatial/ogcapi-features/implementations.md

 ## GeoServer

-An incomplete implementation of the WFS3 specification is available at http://cloudsdi.geo-solutions.it/geoserver/wfs3/ It is a community module developed from scratch during the WFS 3 hackaton.
-At the time of writing, still misses HTML outputs, conformance call, paging links (supports random paging with startIndex), single feature outputs and attribute filtering.
+An ccomplete implementation of the Features API specification is available at http://ows.geo-solutions.it/geoserver/ogc/features
+At the time of writing, it supports core, HTML, GML and GeoJSON (as well as other output formats), queriables and CQL extensions.

 ## pygeoapi